 One of the must-visit beaches is Orient Beach which is located on the French side of the island it is known as the “Saint Tropez of the Caribbean”.
 Orient Beach offers a full range of tourist amenities, these include bars, beach restaurants, hotels, water activities and stores, all laid upon two miles of beach.
 Orient Bay is a favourite celebrity and jet setter hotspot.

 Although most people come to St. Maarten/St. Martin for sun and fun, they leave complimenting the tasty cuisine with more than 400 restaurants to choose from.
-We have decided to narrow down a few restaurants that you can sample the best dishes from France, Italy, and, of course, the Caribbean.
+We have decided to narrow down a few restaurants where you can sample the best dishes from France, Italy, and, of course, the Caribbean.
 Because this list is so lengthy, we have you covered!
-Check out the best local Creole cuisine restaurant, The Lolo’s of Grand Case, located on the French Side.
-Open every day for lunch and dinner, around 11 AM to 10 PM.
-The sweet smell of BBQ chicken and ribs is to die for!
-We suggest ordering BBQ chicken and fish, plantains, rice, and peas your taste buds will be buzzing.

 The best way to discover the way of life and customs of Sint Maarten/Saint Martin is to take a stroll through its towns and its villages.
 Marigot is the main town and capital of the French Side of Saint Martin.
 Marigot is typical of Caribbean towns, with brightly coloured gingerbread houses, sidewalk bistros, and lively produce and craft markets.
 One of the largest forts on the island, Fort Louis was once the site of armed battles between the major European powers of the Caribbean, and today some rusting cannons can still be seen peeping through the lookouts.
 It’s the breathtaking panorama views is what keeps the crowds coming back!
 It’s 180-degrees view of Marigot harbour, the hills above Bellevue, and even the silhouette of Anguilla in the distance can be seen when the skies are clear!